Full-Time Multimedia Journalist - KDLT

 KDLT-TV

 KDLT-TV, the NBC Affiliate in Sioux Falls, SD seeks a full-time Multimedia Journalist.
-We need someone who can do it all: report, write, shoot and edit daily news and sports stories for KDLT News and KDLT.com.
-This position covers sports one night a week.
+We need someone who can do it all: report, write, shoot and edit daily news stories for KDLT News and KDLT.com.
 There may also be opportunities for fill-in anchoring.
 This is a great opportunity for a multi-talented, creative individual ready to take the next step.

 Please send cover letter, resume, and a link to work samples to: